Explore the Reasoning Capability of LLMs in the Chess Testbed: Related Work

 Chess has historically been esteemed as a challenging intellectual pursuit\cite{thrun1994learning}.
 With all the rules and the chess board provided, it is a pure reasoning task without any uncertainty or randomness.
 In 1997, Deep Blue, created by IBM, defeated the chess world champion—Russian player Garry Kasparov—in a match that astonished the world.
 Modern chess engines such as Stockfish, AlphaZero\cite{silver2017mastering}, Leela Chess Zero, which integrate search algorithms, deep neural networks, and reinforcement learning, play significantly better than the strongest human players.
 Recent work\cite{ruoss2024grandmaster} trains a transformer model on millions of annotated chess games, enabling it to play precise and beautiful chess.

-Though chess is a “solved problem” in the field of artificial intelligence, many researchers used it as a testbed to study the capabilities of language models\cite{kamlish2019sentimate, noever2020chess, toshniwal2022chess, deleo2022learning, alrdahi2023learning}. \cite{fauber2024learning} shows by instruction fine-tuning, language models can learn how to move a pawn or a piece legally. \cite{feng2024chessgpt} collects a dataset of chess games and chess-related corpus, then trains language models capable of effectively tracking chess board states. \cite{guo2024can} consider large language models as the action space pruner and the value function approximator, boosting the Monte-Carlo Tree Search algorithm for playing chess.
+Though chess is a “solved problem” in the field of artificial intelligence, many researchers used it as a testbed to study the capabilities of language models\cite{kamlish2019sentimate, noever2020chess, toshniwal2022chess, deleo2022learning, alrdahi2023learning}.
+Large language models have demonstrated remarkable capabilities across a diverse range of tasks\cite{li2024graph, wang2024toolgen, jiang2024raising}, and \cite {fauber2024learning} shows by instruction fine-tuning, language models can learn how to move a pawn or a piece legally. \citet{feng2024chessgpt} collects a dataset of chess games and chess-related corpus, then trains language models capable of effectively tracking chess board states. \citet{guo2024can} consider large language models as the action space pruner and the value function approximator, boosting the Monte-Carlo Tree Search algorithm for playing chess.
 Unlike other works, our research focuses on whether strategic and tactical explanations can guide language models to find better moves.